Breast Biopsies and Aspirations

 Your radiologist will use computer software to find the precise location of your breast lump.
 Your breast will be cleansed with antiseptic solution, then local anesthetic will be injected to numb the area.

-Once the area is numbed, your doctor will create a small nick in the skin where the biopsy needle will be inserted.
+Once the area is numbed, your doctor will create a small incision in the skin where the biopsy needle will be inserted.
 Your radiologist will then insert the needle to remove tissue samples for testing.

 During an ultrasound-guided biopsy, you will lie face up on an exam table.
 The procedure will be performed in a similar manner to a mammogram-guided biopsy, though your doctor will use an ultrasound to guide the procedure.